-Thanksgiving is upon us and what a day it will be: Reuniting with family and friends; getting outside for that annual flag football game with your favorite cousins; and of course – all that delicious food.
+Thanksgiving is upon us and what a day it will be: Reuniting with family and friends, getting outside for that annual flag football game with your favorite cousins, and of course, all that delicious food.

 But wait.
 Did you know that you can't really taste or see (without a microscope) Campylobacter and Salmonella bacteria?
-Although your turkey and stuffing might look and smell fine to your naked senses, they very well might give you a case of the runs or a day of vomiting that you'll never forget.
+Although your turkey and stuffing might look and smell fine to your naked senses, they could very well give you a case of the runs or a day of vomiting that you'll never forget.

 So, without further ado, I will tell you how to prepare food for this Thanksgiving meal so that you and your loved ones won't spend Black Friday in the bathroom.
 Ahem.
 Go out and buy a meat thermometer, and let's proceed.

 1. Wash your hands and kitchen tools, because birdies are dirty.

 A press agent for the USDA told me, "Most poultry is contaminated."
 Straight up, that's what he said.
 Lovelies, the odds are against you, so wash up.

 2. All things being equal, keep 'em separated.

 The name of the Thanksgiving cooking game is separating contaminated food from clean food.
-This is why The Partnership for Food Safety Education recommends cooking your stuffing outside the turkey (in a casserole dish) for "optimum safety and more even cooking."
+This is why The Partnership for Food Safety Education recommends roasting your stuffing outside the turkey (in a casserole dish) for "optimum safety and more even cooking."

 3. Thaw like a champ.

 There are 3 safe ways to thaw a turkey: in the refrigerator, in the microwave or in cold water.
 However you do it, just be sure your turkey has been thawed thoroughly before you cook it.
 Why?
 Frozen turkey takes a lot longer to reach an internal temperature of 165 degrees F (duh, but so many people don't take it into consideration and find themselves with bits of bacteria-infested raw meat on their plates).
-You could cook a frozen turkey in its frozen state, but it will take 50% longer.
+You could cook a frozen turkey from its frozen state, but it will take 50% longer.

 Contrary to its appearance when stripped of its feathers and cute little wattle, a turkey is not a chicken.
-A mid-size 12-14 pound bird must be roasted for 3 to 4 hours, while an average sized "roaster" chicken needs to be cooked for and hour to an hour and fifteen minutes, according to the USDA.
+A mid-size 12-14 pound bird must be roasted for 3 to 4 hours, while an average sized "roaster" chicken needs to be cooked for an hour to an hour and fifteen minutes, according to the USDA.
 Even if your turkey comes with a plastic pop-up thermometer, test it after its designated cooking time at the "innermost part of the wing and thigh" (FightBac.org) with a metal meat thermometer.
 And never cook a turkey at a temperature lower than 325 degrees F.